Top 25+ JavaScript Interview Questions You Must Prepare in 2022

 2. What is ECMAScript?

 Ans.
 ECMAScript is a scripting language standardized by ECMA International in ECMA-262.
-Languages like ActionScript, JavaScript, and many more scripting languages are used ECMAScript, among these JavaScript is a well know client-side scripting language and an implementation of ECMAScript, since the standard was published.
+Languages like ActionScript, JavaScript, and many more scripting languages are used in ECMAScript.
+Among these JavaScript is a well-known client-side scripting language and an implementation of ECMAScript, since the standard was published.
 The latest version is ECMAScript6.

-ECMAScript is generally a standardized version of JavaScript and a general-purpose programming language that was implemented in Javascript and some other languages as well. basically, it is a scripting language that formed the basis of browser-based Javascript and Node.js eventually.
+ECMAScript is generally a standardized version of JavaScript and a general-purpose programming language that was implemented in Javascript and some other languages as well.
+It is a scripting language that formed the basis of browser-based Javascript and Node.js eventually.

 3. What are the data types supported by JavaScript?

 Ans.
-JavaScript variables are dynamically typed, which means there is a data type but it will not be bound to a particular type, For example, while initializing the variable it can be string type but later It can also assign to a numeric value.
+JavaScript variables are dynamically typed, which means there is a data type but it will not be bound to a particular type, For example, while initializing the variable it can be string type but later It can also be assigned to a numeric value.

-There are two types of data types that are being supported which are primitive data types and non-primitive data types, below are some of the data types supported by JavaScript.
+Two types of data types are being supported which are primitive data types and non-primitive data types.
+Below are some of the data types supported by JavaScript.

 The data types supported by JavaScript are: